Popular Influencers in 2026, a Sponsorship Buyer's View

 Why popularity doesn't predict ROI

-Three reasons popularity-only rankings will burn you:
+Three reasons a popularity-only ranking will burn a brand on its first campaign:

-A popular T1 creator at $15,000 with 1 percent engagement loses to a less-popular T3 creator at $1,800 with 4 percent engagement on most direct-response math, the way we figure CPM.
+A 1M-plus subscriber creator at $15,000 with 1 percent engagement loses to a mid-size creator (50K to 250K subscribers) at $1,800 with 4 percent engagement once you check whether the brand makes its money back in sales, the way we figure that math.

 "Material connections must be disclosed regardless of audience size; the FTC does not give popular creators a different rule."